GSA/digitalgov.gov/content/news/2017/03/2017-03-22-mythbusters-guide-to-accessibility-what-weve-learned-about-508-compliance-that-all-technologists-can-use.md

 slug: mythbusters-guide-to-accessibility-what-weve-learned-about-508-compliance-that-all-technologists-can-use
 date: 2017-03-22 12:14:30 -0400
 title: 'Mythbuster’s Guide to Accessibility: What We&#8217;ve Learned About 508 Compliance That All Technologists Can Use'
-summary: 'As government technology improves and accelerates, the U.S. Digital Service has the opportunity to improve the most critical public-facing services across agencies.
-The services and products we create need to be accessible to everyone.
-Too often, we’ve seen others neglect accessibility because of some common misconceptions that make things difficult.
-In this post, we’ll debunk'
+summary: 'Too often, we’ve seen others neglect accessibility because of some common misconceptions that make things difficult.
+In this post, we’ll debunk these myths, so you can easily create universally accessible content.'
 authors:
   - nick-heiner
 topics: